CodeZephyr91/BugHunt-Solutions/ISSUES-Day-3.md

 ##### 1.Multiple router.route("/") calls without chaining
 Defining the route again and again for different methods of request is redundant and unncecessary

+##### 2.Missing protect middleWare from deletion of chat
+The DeleteChat route does not have protect

+This means anyone can delete a chat without authentication, which is a security risk